Mikolalaj/mvc-in-plain-js/readme.md

-# MVC implemented in plain JavaScript
+# MVC implemented in plain TypeScript

-It's a simple movie list app that I created to learn the MVC pattern using only plain JavaScript.
+It's a simple movie list app that I created to learn the MVC pattern using only plain TypeScript.

 MVC is a pattern that implements three layers:
 1. Model: the data.